alghammariosmah/ulnoiot/teams/aast/schrofner/2017-06-09/practical_part.md

 You can change the address by editing the "wifi_config.py" with "lineedit("wifi_config.py", 3)"

-"git pull" pulls the newest firmware changes onto the raspberry pi "firmware_download" downloads the newest firmware "fix_bin" to fix the binary
+"git pull" pulls the newest firmware changes onto the raspberry pi "download_firmware" downloads the newest firmware "fix_bin" to fix the binary
 "flash_esp8266" to flash the new firmware onto the wimos "deploy_wemosd1mini" to deploy the python scripts again